epfml/disco/docs/ONBOARDING.md

 > [!TIP]
 > The most common issues with running DISCO are usually due to using old Node.js versions and setting the appropriate environment on M1 Macs, see [our FAQ](./FAQ.md) for more troubleshooting.
 Note that DISCO has been not tested on Windows (only Linux and macOS).

-As mentioned in the [developer guide](../DEV.md), there are many ways to use the `discojs` library: from a browser, a CLI, by importing `discojs-node` in your own Node.js scripts and applications, from your own UI implementation, etc. Note that whatever your setting, using `discojs` always requires running a `server` instance.
+As mentioned in the [developer guide](../DEV.md), there are many ways to use Disco.js: from a browser, a CLI, by importing `discojs-node` in your own Node.js scripts and applications, from your own UI implementation, etc. Note that whatever your setting, using Disco.js always requires running a `server` instance.
 As described in the [`server` README file](../server/REDME.md), the server is in charge of connecting peers to the ML tasks.
 In order to connect and partake in a distributed training session you first need to find the session and how to join it, the sever exposes an API to that end.

 Below you will find instructions and documentation on how to run DISCO in different settings.